7 day journey from Luang Prabang to Vientiane

 - 6 nights local guesthouse, homestay, or eco lodge with private bath & A/C

-- Full bicycle hire, including helmets
+- Full bicycle hire, including support van and mountain bike

 - 6 breakfasts, multiple lunches dinners